BossElijah/raycast-extension-drupal-api/README.md

 ## Features

 - Search [Drupal's API](https://api.drupal.org) directly from Raycast (only returns the first 50 items).
-- Select which version of Drupal you want to search in.
+- Select which version of Drupal you want to search in (your choice will be stored so the same value will be chosen by default next time you use the extension).
 - Press `Enter` to open the link directly.

 ![How it works](/assets/image.png)